Old Garfield School (Salem, Oregon): Closure and renovation (1973–present)

 In 1974, a year after the school was closed, the Garfield building was bought and renovated.
 Adaptive-use renovation in 1974 turned the rooms and attic into office spaces.
 A second round of renovation took place in 1979; this renovation had minimal effect on the inside of the building and was just focused on making the space leasable.
 An elevator was added to ensure the building met modern building code, and the playground was removed and replaced with a parking lot.
+Alan and Marianne Riebel were involved in renovating the building.

 The office space has been used by the Oregon Employment Relations Board, mental health and counseling service providers, and legal firms.

 The Old Garfield School was added to the National Register of Historic Places in December 1981.